mohamedaliezzat30-beep/gym-membership-system/README.md

 # Gym Membership System

-this is a small python project for my university coursework. it's just a basic system to manage gym members. not the best, just learning.
+This is a small Python project made for my university coursework.
+It is a simple program that manages gym members.
+The system lets the user add members, view all members, search for someone, delete members, and sort the list by name.
+The project is beginner-friendly because the goal was to practise Python basics and learn how to use GitHub.

 ## features
 - add member